openNDS/openNDS/docs/source/walledgarden.rst

 ***************************
 On most generic Linux platforms the procedure is in principle the same as for OpenWrt.

-The dnsmmasq-full and for OpenWrt 22.03.x and earlier, ipset packages are requirements.
+The dnsmmasq-full package is a requirement, but this is generally the default.

 You can check the compile time options of dnsmasq with the following command: